puffyCid/artemis-api/artemis-docs/docs/Artifacts/Application Artifacts/vscode.md

 # Output Structure

-An array of `FileHistory` for file history and `Extensions` for installed extensions.
+An array of `FileHistory` for file history, `Extensions` for installed extensions, `RecentFiles` for recent files and folders

 ```typescript
 /**History of files in VSCode */